 The Great Council is a council that is formed when the inheritance of the throne is unclear.
-In Westeros history, there have been at least two Great Councils to decide the Targaryen succession to the Iron Throne, while a third decided the regents of an underaged king.
+In Westerosi history, there have been at least two Great Councils to decide the Targaryen succession to the Iron Throne, while a third decided the regents of an underaged king.

 Prelude to the Council